 Careers and Further Study

+Hydrogen will play a vital role in the future energy landscape, but it will also bring with it a range of challenges.
+This course will equip students with the skills and expertise required to address and overcome those challenges across a range of sectors and industries.
 Those graduating with a PGCert in Hydrogen Energy Systems will enhance their portfolio in renewable energy and maximise their prospects of securing one of the growing number of sustainably-focussed careers, including positions such as a low-carbon technology engineer, carbon consultants, low-carbon solutions managers and so on.

 Admissions and Requirements